zekena/Five-field-kono/README.md

 # Five field kono

-this a pvp game made entirely with vanilla javascript
+this is a pvp game made entirely with vanilla javascript

 video of the game
 [![video of the game](http://img.youtube.com/vi/T1lBtF1Pilk/0.jpg)](http://www.youtube.com/watch?v=T1lBtF1Pilk "")